richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 The Area Director (AD) assigned as the Reponsible Area Director for a Working Group will review documents after the Working Group has approved them following a last call.
-When satisfied, the AD will schedule an IETF last call (when needed) and will coordinate the IESG review and approval of the document.
+When satisfied, the AD coordinates the IESG review and IETF last call of of the document.

 # Key Organizations in the Process {#organizations}